adritasharma/Kubernetes_GettingStarted/README.md

     - Amazon ECS for Kubernetes (EKS)
     - Azure Kubernetes Service
     - Google Kubernetes Engine

+### Kubernetes Terminologies

+**Container**

+Software technology that packages an application along with its runtime dependencies.

+**Pod** :

+The smallest object of the Kubernetes ecosystem, a Pod represents a group of one or more containers running together on your cluster.

+**Node**

+A node is a worker machine in Kubernetes - a workload is run by putting containers into pods which run on nodes.
+A node can be either a virtual or physical machine, depending on the cluster.

+**Cluster**

+A cluster is a group of nodes that run  containerised applications.
+We can manage the cluster and everything it includes with Kubernetes.
+A cluster is made up of a master node and a set of worker nodes.
+While the control plane works to maintain the desired state of the cluster, the worker nodes actually run the applications and workloads.

+**Control plane**

+The control plane manages the worker nodes and the Pods in the cluster.

+**Namespace**

+A virtual ‘slice’ of a cluster where we can provision resources, organise objects and deploy applications inside the cluster.

+control plane in Kubernetes?
+The control plane manages the worker nodes and the Pods in the cluster.

+**Deployment**

+Creating instances if our container.
+Control plane schedules, monitors and restart instances

 ### EKS - Elastic Kubernetes Service